lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Protect salts/keys in KMS/Secrets Manager and encrypt data at rest/in transit
 - Audit and monitor access continuously

-If you want, I can provide sample SQL for: (a) column-level GRANTs and a safe analytic view, (b) an ETL pseudonymization job that uses a Secrets Manager salt, or (c) an example Redshift DDM/RLS setup.
-Which would be most useful?

 ## How do you ensure privacy-by-design for logs and unloads stored in S3?
 High-level design principles